Our Favorite Children’s Books

 Ellen Rubin, Lactation Consultant, Breastfeeding Center of Pittsburgh

-I loved interactive reading with my children and the beautiful illustrations while reading We’re Going on a Bear Hunt.
-I’m very fond of the nursing panda bear in Busy Pandas.
-And there are about a million more.
+I loved interactive reading with my children and the beautiful illustrations in We’re Going on a Bear Hunt by Michael Rosen.
+I’m also fond of the nursing panda bear in Busy Pandas.
+And about a million more.

 Chad Hermann, Communications Director

-Charlotte’s Web, E.B.
+Charlotte’s Web by E.B.
 White.
 A beautiful story told in simple, beautiful prose.
-It’s been a favorite all my life, but my most vivid memory of it is trying — and spectacularly failing — to get through Charlotte’s death without crying while reading it to my boys.
+It’s been a favorite all my life, but my most vivid memory of it is reading to my boys and trying — and spectacularly failing — to get through Charlotte’s death without crying.

 Dr. Sarah Springer

-Very hard to pick just one, indeed.
+Hard to pick just one, indeed.
 I’ll go with the whole series of Laura Ingalls Wilder’s Little House books.
 They have some very dated language and views of Native Americans, but are otherwise really great stories about frontier life.
 (The datedness offers great opportunities to talk about how people view each other, and how we can learn to accept differences).
-They’ve been favorites in my family for 3 generations now, with my Grandparents reading them to my Dad & his siblings, Dad reading them to my sisters & me, and I read them to my kids.
-My Grandmother once wrote to Laura, and received a hand-written letter in return.
-That’s now a cherished possession of my cousin Laura, named for — you guessed it — Laura Ingalls Wilder.
+They’ve been favorites in my family for three generations now; my Grandparents read them to my Dad & his siblings, Dad read them to my sisters & me, and I read them to my kids.
+My Grandmother once wrote to Laura Ingalls Wilder and received a hand-written letter in return.
+That’s now a cherished possession of my cousin Laura, who was named for… you guessed it!